TYPO3-Archive/Sites-DemoTypo3Org/content/neos.md

 Neos master
 -----------
 <p>
-	A fresh copy day of Neos is being backed every day at
+	A fresh copy of Neos is being backed every day at
 	<a href="http://neos-master.demo.typo3.org" target="_blank">http://neos-master.demo.typo3.org</a>.
+You can create yourself an account on <a href="http://neos-master.demo.typo3.org/en/try-me.html">this page</a> and enter the editing experience of Neos.
 </p>

 <p class="clear"></p>